tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 of 1 to `-doGeno 2`, we have `-doGeno 3`, which should give us the output we want.
 <br>
-It's often a good idea when hard-calling to specify a minimum posterior probability for calling, which is achieved with the `-postCutoff` option. `-postCutoff X` which not call a genotype if the maximum posterior probability is < **X**.
-We'll use a minimum posterior cutoff of 0.90.
+It's often a good idea when hard-calling to specify a minimum posterior probability for calling, which is achieved with the `-postCutoff` option. `-postCutoff X` will not call a genotype if the maximum posterior probability is < **X**.
+We'll use a minimum posterior probability cutoff of 0.90.
 <br>
-So now let's hard-call genotypes.
+Now let's hard-call genotypes.

 ```bash
 $ANGSD -b $BAMLIST -ref $CICHREF -r chr7:1-600000 -sites ~/ngs_intro/output/qc_sites.pos \